g3tsyst3m/g3tsyst3m.github.io/_pages/tutoring.markdown

 How the sessions work:
 -

-- We start with a 1 hour dedicated introductory session to understand your goals, current skill level, and areas you want to focus on.
-Whether that’s offensive security 101 basics/essentials from the ground up, red team methodology, malware research and development, etc.  Sky's the limit!
-- Sessions are fully hands-on and personalized.
+Sessions are fully hands-on and personalized.
 We'll work through live exercises together.

-- I also provide asynchronous follow-up (short Q&A via email or chat) between sessions to keep you moving forward.
+**You will receive:**

+🎥 Live, interactive session (Discord, Zoom, Google Hangouts)

+🖥️ Screen share demonstrations with real-world examples

+📄 A personalized resource list, code, PDF notes, video recordings & recap after the call

+❓ Unlimited Q&A during the allotted time— no off-limits questions

+Topics
+-

 Most mentees start with at least the 1st session.
 Then I highly recommend building on that initial 1st session and continue building momentum.
 Essentially, we will adapt from there based on your progress and interests.